aadedolapo/DSN-Kowope-Mart-Bootcamp-Solution/README.md

-Packages: Pandas, Numpy, Scikit-learn, Matplotlib, Seaborn, CatBoost and KFold.
+**Packages**: Pandas, Numpy, Scikit-learn, Matplotlib, Seaborn, CatBoost and KFold.

 The solution was built using CatBoost model.